Get insider access

 Audeze Maxwell Wireless

 The Beyerdynamic MMX 300 (2nd Generation) and Audeze Maxwell Wireless are both manufactured with audio enthusiasts in mind, with great sounding mics and not particularly impressive noise isolation, but they have key differences.
 You can only use the Beyerdynamic wired, and their mic is permanently affixed.
-They sound neutral and bright and feel more comfortable because they weigh less, given that they lack batteries and use dynamic drivers.
+They feel more comfortable because they weigh less, given that they lack batteries, and use dynamic drivers.
 In contrast, the Audeze work wirelessly and wired, with a detachable mic.
-They sound more neutral with slightly less rumble in the bass.
 Their planar drivers add heft to the overall headphones as well.

 Astro A50 Gen 4 Wireless 2019

 The Astro A50 Gen 4 Wireless 2019 and Beyerdynamic MMX 300 (2nd Generation) are both comfortable gaming headphones equipped with good-sounding mics but with different priorities.
 The Astro only works wirelessly with a base and software to adjust the EQ and do updates.
-They have a neutral tuning which works for all genres.
 The Beyerdynamic can only connect via analog without any additional software.
-They sound neutral but with a touch more rumble and a very bright top-end that you can't adjust without third-party software.
+Despite being closed-backed, they don't block a lot of noise, even though they're more isolating than the open-backed Astro, so if you're sharing your gaming space, the Beyerdynamic may be better.
+Still, the open-backed design of the Astro makes their soundstage feel more immersive.

 Video